UBC-Stat-ML/inits/README.md

 <!-- [![Build Status](https://travis-ci.org/alexandrebouchard/inits.png?branch=master)](https://travis-ci.org/alexandrebouchard/inits) -->

-``inits`` is a library used to create a tree-structured object graph from a parse tree (main motivation is that this parse tree comes from command line arguments/config file).
+``inits`` is a library used to create ("init") a tree-structured object graph from a parse tree.
+The main motivation is that this parse tree comes from command line arguments/config file.

-The project was born as a need to automatically setup inputs/command line arguments for ``blang``, but can also be useful on its own.
+The project was born as a need to automatically setup inputs/command line arguments for ``blang``, but ``inits`` also be useful on its own.

-It is also related to dependency injection frameworks such as Guice, but is geared towards a different use case, namely complex/hierarchical command line arguments/config files.
+``inits`` can be viewed as a dependency injection framework tailored to complex and hierarchical command line arguments/config files.
+Hence, ``inits`` provides more facilities to the objects being initialized than most command line parsing frameworks (features such as typed globals, access to non-erased generic type information, coherent qualified names for instantiated objects, support for interfaces, etc).

 Installation